Heman13557/Python-resources/README.md

 # Python-resources
-For sharing Python resources like and Questions for practice..(better share question in .ipynb format)
+For sharing Python resources and questions for practice..(better share question in .ipynb format)